 - Psychological Health (PH) Multimorbidity and Healthcare Utilization among Active Duty Military, 2002-2015

-- Combat Deployment, PTSD and Significant PTSD-Related Physical Health Diagnoses, 2002-2015
+- Combat Deployment, Psychological Health Diagnoses, and Psychological Health-Related Physical Health Conditions, 2002-2015

 - Psychological Health (PH) Outcomes among Drone and Manned Aircraft (MA) Pilots, 2003-2015

 - Unspecified Anxiety Disorder and Adjustment Disorder: Mental Health Services Utilization, Career Trajectory, and Military Discharge, 2002-2015